973398769/mategen_pro-main/README.md

 ## What is MateGen?

-**MateGen is an Interactive Intelligent Programming Assistant developed by the Jiutian AI Research Team.** It can be conveniently called within Jupyter code environments to assist users in efficiently completing intelligent data analysis, machine learning, deep learning, and large model development tasks.
+**MateGen is an Interactive Intelligent Programming Assistant.** It can be conveniently called within Jupyter code environments to assist users in efficiently completing intelligent data analysis, machine learning, deep learning, and large model development tasks.
 It can also be customized with knowledge bases and extended functionality based on actual user needs.

 ## 🚀 Key Features